yamagen/plotting-poetry-2025/slide.md

 Spring has arrived, but where is that gentle haze drifting?
 Here in the Yoshino village, on Mount Yoshino, snow keeps falling and falling, and it shows no sign of spring at all.

 </div>

 ---

+We anotated each poem and each translation as the following:

+---